Northwestern High School (Hyattsville, Maryland): Choir ensembles

 The Women's Choir is a beginning to intermediate-level, all-female SSA ensemble.
 This group is the equivalent of the main Concert Choir.

 Encore! is a new a cappella jazz tunes and pop variety choir, formed from members of the Advanced Ensemble.
 Encore! performs at the more prestigious events the choirs are requested to participate in.

+Northwestern once served as a host school for the district's' Middle School & High School Chorus Festival.
+It is currently used as a secondary site for the Superiors Concert, the district festival for all choirs rated "superior" during county assessments.
+Northwestern also served as host for Gateway Music Festival's Washington, DC national choir competition in 2003, and hosted the 2004 Maryland All-State Band Festival.

 The choirs participate yearly in nationwide and international choral competitions, consistently bringing home multiple first place/Superior honors for eight of the last twelve years.
 The Concert Choir was awarded the highest honor, a "Superior" rating, at the 2011 Festival of Gold invitational in New York City.
 The choirs have also had a prominent presence at the state-level Maryland All-State Chorus Festival.

 The choirs have been featured on the national television network NBC; a PBS network broadcast special, Celebrate America with Tim Janis; and the University of Maryland television network;.
 They have performed with the Towson State University Choir and the University of Maryland Chamber Singers.
 The Advanced Ensemble was featured in news stories on three of the four major Washington, DC-area television news networks (WRC-TV/NBC 4, WTTG/FOX 5, and WUSA TV 9, in addition to being featured in The Washington Post three times.

 The choirs have performed two world premiers - Many Voices, One World with original poetry by Northwestern students, and Undisclosed Locations with Northwestern's award-winning Jazz Band.
 Both collaboration projects were in conjunction with the University of Maryland School of Music, with songs written exclusively for the choir by the late composer Christopher Patton.